Last updated on .

 Westpunt Boca

 A bit further up the road is Westpunt Boca.
-This is one of my favorite natural places on the island.
+This is one of my favorite natural places not just in Noord but on the entire island.
 It’s a spot where heavy winds push seawater into a cave, which shoots it back out in dramatic fashion.
 We spent a good amount of time admiring the shear force of nature.
 Try not to get too close to the edge!

 Westpunt Boca